Intrinsic Timed Hausdorff Convergence and Its Implications: Background

 \section{{\bf{Background}}}

-We review basic notions and results on the Gromov–Hausdorff distance, followed by the convergence notions for timed metric spaces introduced by Sakovich–Sormani, closely following \cite{SakSor-Notions}.
+We review basic notions and results on the Gromov–Hausdorff distance, followed by the convergence notions for timed-metric-spaces introduced by Sakovich–Sormani, closely following \cite{SakSor-Notions}.
 For further background on metric spaces, we refer the reader to \cite{BBI}.